saschatran/Covid19-Airtraffic-Correlation/README.md

 # Impact of Covid-19 on air traffic in the U.S.

-This repository is about a Database Project from the lecture _Databases_ of the _University of Basel_ in the year 2022.

 ## About the Database Project

 ### Introduction

 During the years 2020, 2021 and also the beginning of the year 2022, the Corona pandemic had a major impact on our daily lives.

-Therefore this Database Project is about the analysis of the impact of the Corona pandemic on the U.S. air traffic.
+Therefore this project is about the analysis of the impact of the Corona pandemic on the U.S. air traffic.
 More precisely, the following three main analysis questions were made:

 - Can we see a direct comparison, between the cancelled flights and the Corona numbers in the different US states?
 - Have there been more non-weather related delays since the start of the pandemic, for example due to vaccination certificate checks or staff shortages at airports?
 - Can you see a correlation with the number of flights and Corona vaccination per state?

+This repository is a database project from the lecture _Databases_ of the _University of Basel_ in the year 2022.

 ### Project tasks